-Sexual harassment may be verbal, physical, visual or electronic and include but not be limited to: unwanted sexual advances; explicit sexual propositions; displaying sexually suggestive objects, pictures or materials; sending sexually suggestive text messages, pictures or other content; sexual innuendo; sexually-oriented verbal abuse; sexually suggestive comments; unwanted contact such as touching, patting, stroking, pinching, or brushing against another's body; sexually oriented kidding, teasing or practical jokes; jokes about gender specific traits; derogatory statements or sexually suggestive postings online or in any social media platform; foul or obscene gestures or language; and physical acts of aggression, assault, or violence, regardless of whether these acts are being, or have been, investigated as criminal offenses by a law enforcement agency (such as rape, sexual assault or battery, and stalking) made against a person's will or where a person is incapable of giving consent due to victim's age, intellectual disability, or use of drugs or alcohol.
-Sexual harassment also involves inappropriate conduct toward an individual which, although not motivated by sexual desire, would not have occurred except for that person's sex or gender.
+Sexual harassment may include but not be limited to: unwanted sexual advances; explicit sexual propositions; displaying sexually suggestive objects; pictures or materials; sexual innuendo; sexually-oriented verbal abuse;

+sexually suggestive comments; unwanted contact such as touching, patting, stroking, pinching, or brushing against another's body; sexually oriented kidding, teasing or practical jokes; jokes about gender specific traits; foul or obscene gestures or language; and physical acts of aggression, assault, or violence, regardless of whether these acts are being, or have been, investigated as criminal offenses by a law enforcement agency (such as rape, sexual assault or battery, and stalking) made against a person's will or where a person is incapable of giving consent due to victim's age, intellectual disability, or use of drugs or alcohol.
+Sexual harassment also involves inappropriate conduct toward an individual which, although not motivated by sexual desire, would not have occurred except for that person's gender.

-2.1.2.5 REPORTING PROCEDURES
+2.1.2.4 REPORTING PROCEDURES

 All employees and students have the responsibility to assure that Fontbonne University's non-discrimination and anti-harassment policies are effective.
-Any University employee or student who experiences, observes, hears, or otherwise witnesses unlawful discrimination or harassment based on a person's protected characteristic as described in Sections 2.1.2.1 and 2.1.2.3, or who receives a report of such unlawful discrimination or harassment of which one or both is carried out by 1) University employees, 2) University students, or 3) third parties must immediately notify the appropriate compliance coordinator ("Coordinator") identified above.
+Any University employee or student who experiences, observes, hears, or otherwise witnesses unlawful harassment or discrimination, or who receives a report of unlawful harassment or discrimination of which one or both is carried out by 1) University employees, 2) University students, or 3) third parties, in accordance with applicable law governing liability for third parties, must immediately notify either of the compliance coordinators identified above.

-If a report of discrimination or harassment alleges involvement of the Coordinators identified above, that being the Vice President and Chief Financial Officer, the Associate Vice President for Academic Affairs, or the Associate Vice President for Student Affairs, then the report of discrimination or harassment may be made to the Vice President for Academic Affairs.
+If a report of discrimination or harassment alleges involvement of the Vice President for Finance and Administration or the Director of Academic Services, then the report of discrimination or harassment may be made to the Vice President for Academic Affairs.